jepst/todo/todo-docker/README.md

 * The API server talks to the database using the `root` user, which is bad.
 We should change these passwords and use a non-root user.
 * There's no user authentication.
 Users should be required to create an account and log in with a password.
 The database would need to keep track of user accounts in a `users` table.
 * We're serving both the web client and the API server with minimal, non-threaded server.
 Flask even warns us about this.
 We should use a production-ready server.
+* Using raw JavaScript for the client is old-fashioned and inflexible.
+You may want to use a modern framework such as React or Vue.